sgmoore/CsvLINQPadDriver/README.md

 Returns object hash code.

-Note that:
+> [!IMPORTANT]

-* Generated data object is mutable.
+> * Generated data object is mutable.
-* Hash code is not cached and recalculated each time method is called.
+> * Hash code is not cached and recalculated each time method is called.
-* Each time driver is reloaded string hash codes will be [different](https://andrewlock.net/why-is-string-gethashcode-different-each-time-i-run-my-program-in-net-core/).
+> * Each time driver is reloaded string hash codes will be [different](https://andrewlock.net/why-is-string-gethashcode-different-each-time-i-run-my-program-in-net-core/).

+> [!NOTE]
 > Depends on string comparison driver setting.
 Relations are not participated.

 #### Equals ####